jualme/IETI-LAB9/README.md

     ````

-6. Create a repository Users an Todo
+6. Create a repository Users and Todo

 **Done**